lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 Loading and customizing a generic version of the AToL
 -----------------------------------------------------

-As for the LSBQe, several generic versions of the AToL are available (e.g., English, German, Italian).
+As for the :ref:`LSBQe`, several generic versions of the AToL are available (e.g., English, German, Italian).

-.. possibly add link to lsbqe? ^^

 Unlike the LSBQe, however, it is not possible to load a generic version of the AToL without customizing it.